adamchalmers/blog/content/kubernetes-problems.md

 This YAML defines a new k8s resource, which you can deploy to your cluster.
 All resources, regardless of what you're deploying, have four properties:

- - apiVersion: When you write APIs, you probably include a "v1" at the start just in case you need to make a backwards-incompatible change later.
+ - apiVersion: Which version of the k8s resource definition to use.
+Resource definitions (like Pod) have a version so the Kubernetes committee can change the definition later, without breaking everyone using the old version.
+When you write APIs, you probably include a "v1" at the start just in case you need to make a backwards-incompatible change later.
 Well, the Kubernetes committee do the same thing.
-This way if they need to change the definition of a resource, they can.
  - kind: All resources are of a particular kind -- in this case, a Pod.
  - metadata: Key-value pairs that you can use to query and organize the resources in your cluster
  - spec: The details of what you're deploying.
 Every kind has a spec.
 E.g. the Pod kind of resource has to have a `containers` key with an array of containers, each of which has an `image`.

 We're deploying a pod, which is one or more containers (usually just one), so we've set `kind: Pod` and have to provide the right `spec`.
-Here our spec says we're running one container, tagged `kangaroo-backend:1.14.2`.
+Here our spec says we're running one container, image `kangaroo-backend:1.14.2`.
 We also let Kubernetes know that the container will be listening on port 80.

 OK!
 If we save this as `pod.yaml` we can deploy it by running `kubectl apply -f pod.yaml`.
 Congratulations, you just deployed a container to your k8s cluster.